Turner and Taylor hit homers in Dodgers' Series opener win

 LOS ANGELES (AP) — T 'n T proved dynamite again for the Dodgers.

-Chris Taylor and Justin Turner, co-MVPs of the NL Championship Series, produced all Los Angeles' runs on homers in the Dodgers' 3-1 victory over the Houston Astros in the World Series opener Tuesday.
+Chris Taylor and Justin Turner, co-MVPs of the NL Championship Series, produced all Los Angeles' runs on homers in the Dodgers' 3-1 victory over the Houston Astros in the World Series opener Tuesday night.

 Taylor wasted no time leading off against Astros ace Dallas Keuchel, stroking an 88 mph fastball on Keuchel's first pitch into left field for a 1-0 lead.

 Turner followed suit, lofting a two-run shot in the sixth that put the Dodgers ahead 3-1.
-Taylor drew a leadoff walk to set up Turner's blast.
+Taylor drew a two-out walk to set up Turner's blast.

 It was just the latest big October show from the Dodgers' robust reclamation projects.